Sorkheh

-Sorkheh (سرخه) (Note: Also known as Surkheh and Sūr (سور) (English: The Red One)), whose name is often interpreted as “The Red One,” is a city located in the Central District (Note: Formerly Sorkheh District of Semnan County) of Sorkheh County, within Semnan province, Iran.
-It functions as the administrative capital of the Sorkheh County, a status it assumed following the territorial reorganisation after the 2011 National Census, when Sorkheh District was elevated to county level and renamed as its Central District.
-(Note: Renamed the Central District of Sorkheh County) Previously the capital of Sorkheh District within Semnan County, the city ceded its district-level administrative role in 2016, when Lasjerd village became the capital of both the Central District and the Lasgerd Rural District..
+Sorkheh (سرخه) (Note: Also known as Surkheh and Sūr (سور) (English: The Red One)), whose name is often interpreted as “The Red One,” is a city in the Central District (Note: Formerly Sorkheh District of Semnan County) of Sorkheh County, Semnan province, Iran, serving as the capital of the county.
+Sorkheh was the capital of Sorkheh District (Note: Renamed the Central District of Sorkheh County) until its capital was transferred to the village of Lasjerd when the district was renamed the Central District in 2021.